The Honky Tonk Man: Later independent career (2000–2019)

-Since 2000, Honky has worked independent wrestling shows all over the world.
+Honky has worked independent wrestling shows all over the world.
 Honky, along with Ryan Smith and a host of others, ran a series of controversial wrestling websites from 2000 to 2006.
 TheHonkyTonkMan.com featured frequent updates from Honky himself, a highly interactive message board community, extensive photo gallery, audio updates, and more.
 Notable online feuds began between The Honky Tonk Man and Jerry Lawler, Roddy Piper, and others.
 These often intense online rivalries became a major drawing point for fans.
 The website unexpectedly closed without much explanation in December 2006.
 The site now forwards to various new ventures of former website manager Ryan Smith, who remains tight-lipped about the closing.

 Honky has wrestled for Southern Championship Wrestling in Castroville, Texas, and MSW in eastern Canada.
 On April 23, 2008, Honky was seen wrestling in Presque Isle, Maine for the North Atlantic American Wrestling Association promotion.
 He appeared on Heavy on Wrestling on June 14, 2008, in Superior, Wisconsin.
 He wrestled as a fan favorite, defeating Big Brody Hoofer and hitting Cameron Steele with a guitar.
 He also appeared at PDX Wrestling (the new-age Portland Wrestling, run by Sandy Barr's son Josh) teaming with a local fan favorite against two villains.

 On April 26, 2008, Honky was inducted into the XWF Hall of Fame by its creator Jack Blaze at their 2008 XWF Superbrawl event.
 XWF was later renamed LPW (Legends Pro Wrestling) where Honky is still honored in their Hall of Fame.
 On June 28, 2008, in Chicago Ridge, Illinois, he made a special guest appearance for Ring of Honor with the storyline that "Sweet N' Sour" Larry Sweeney had brought him on board with his Sweet N' Sour, Inc. faction.
 He praised the crowd and was about to sing and dance for them until Sweeney stepped in and told him he would not be doing either until their demands were met.